Diamante-Smith/Active-Directory/README.md

 - Press the arrow on the left of Windows Logs to expand it -> Click on "Security" -> Right-click on "Security" -> Select "Find" -> Type in your chosen random name -> press "Find Next"

-- From here you can see the actions of the account and when you logged out of it
+- From here you can see the actions of the account and when you log out of it

 <br>
 (pic 24:00)